 Upon successful completion of MT102, students will have the opportunity to practice the deep tissue therapeutic massage routine they have learned in MT102 on clients in the massage clinic.
 This will provide the student with additional opportunities for experiential learning.
 The student will be able to receive client feedback and gain further confidence in his/her therapeutic skills.
 Additionally, the student is able to further develop their communication skills and professional demeanor as student therapists under the supervision of the clinic coordinator.
 Clients will complete written evaluation of the student's deep tissue massage skills and the students will maintain records and client intake and document soap notes in accordance with clinic policy.

 Specialized Massage Therapy

-Quarter credit hours: 3.25 Prerequisites: MT100, AH110 This course introduces the student to specialized massage modalities such as chair massage, carpal tunnel relief, pregnancy massage, acupressure for tension headaches and massage for the elderly.
+This course introduces the student to specialized massage modalities such as chair massage, carpal tunnel relief, pregnancy massage, acupressure for tension headaches and massage for the elderly.

 Eastern Massage